sampaat/corvinus-quant-R/README.md

 *__Mate__ Csaba Sandor 2018*

-This project contains the presentation and other materials of the course.
+This project contains the presentation and other materials of the course